Olympus Marathon Regulations

 A one-hour penalty will be incurred for the following infringements:

-Penalties or disqualification can be appealed by writing to the race Organizers within 30 minutes of publication of race results.
-Appeals will be evaluated and answered in the necessary time; decisions are final, without appeal.
+Appeals will be evaluated and answered in the necessary time, decisions are final, without appeal.

-Objections, no matter the reason, are handed in by the athlete alone, no later than 30 minutes after he/she has finished the race.
-The decision of the Committee for objections is issued no later than the time of the award ceremony and cannot be disputed.
+Objections, regardless of the reason, are submitted only by the athlete within 24 hours after the end of the match.
+The decision of the Committee is issued no later than the announcement of the official results and cannot be disputed.

-A remembrance medal is awarded only to the athletes that crossed the finish line within the set race time limit.
+A remembrance medal is awarded only to the athletes that crossed the finish line within the set race time limit of 10hours.

 The first 3 men and 3 women of general ranking will receive the winner’s cups.